 Nancy Davis, Founder/Artistic Director

-Nancy Davis, a founder and artistic director of The Portland Ballet, began her training at age six with Natalia Clare of the Ballet Russes de Monte Carlo.
-She studied later with Irina Kosmovska of the Bolshoi and was chosen to appear with the Bolshoi in Asaf Messerer’s Ballet School during the company’s two seasons in Los Angeles.
+Nancy Davis, a founder and Artistic Director of The Portland Ballet, began her training at age six with Natalia Clare of the Ballet Russes de Monte Carlo.
+She later studied with Irina Kosmovska of the Bolshoi and was chosen to appear with the Bolshoi in Asaf Messerer’s Ballet School during the company’s two seasons in Los Angeles.

-In 1974, she became a founding member and principal of the original Los Angeles Ballet, directed by New York City Ballet choreographer and principal dancer John Clifford, who created many roles on her.
+In 1974, Davis became a founding member and principal of the original Los Angeles Ballet, directed by New York City Ballet choreographer and principal dancer John Clifford, who created many roles on her.
 While touring with Los Angeles Ballet in the U. S. and internationally, she was singled out for critical acclaim by The New York Times critics Anna Kisselgoff, Jennifer Dunning, Jack Anderson, and others for her roles in Balanchine’s Tchaikovsky Pas de Deux, Concerto Barocco, Serenade, Allegro Brillante, The Four Temperaments, and Clifford’s Sitar Concerto, Symphony, Firebird, Sonata and Nutcracker, and Anton Dolin’s Pas de Quatre.

-Nancy has also appeared in two movies, The Addams Family (1991) directed by Barry Sonnenfeld and Young Doctors in Love (1982) directed by Garry Marshall, in which she played the supporting role of Miss Pendergast, “a secretary on pointe.”
+Davis has also appeared in two movies, The Addams Family (1991) directed by Barry Sonnenfeld and Young Doctors in Love (1982) directed by Garry Marshall, in which she played the supporting role of Miss Pendergast, “a secretary on pointe.”